MagicBowen/optest/examples/README.md

 pip install -e .   # or: python -m build && pip install dist/optest-*.whl
 ```

-Run each example from within its directory (so `plan.yaml` and `workdir` paths resolve), following the per-example README.
+Run each example from within its directory (so `plan.yaml` and `workdir` paths resolve), following the per-example README. `vector_add_v2/plan.yaml` also includes an intentionally failing case tagged `fail`; run it explicitly with `--tags fail` if you want to see failure output.